BowlOfSoup/bowl-of-bytes/content/posts/setup-wireguard-vpn.md

 showToC: true
 ---

-In my project of building a homelab I wanted to set up a VPN to access my internal network from anywhere.
+In my quest of building a homelab I wanted to set up a VPN to access my internal network from anywhere.
 Read on to see how     I've set this up with Wireguard.
 <!--more-->

 ### The plan